yale-cpsc-419-sp23/pset-1-cli/README.md

 Your programs must be well styled.
 Generally, by consensus of the Python community, good Python style is defined by the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) website.

-The Python community has developed a static code analysis tool named `pylint`.
+The Python community has developed a static code analysis tool named `pylint`, installable via `$ pip install pylint`.
 The pylint tool (configured with a `.pylintrc` file) generates a report critiquing the style of given Python code.
 The pylint tool enforces many of the PEP 8 guidelines, and some additional guidelines too.
 In CPSC 419 "good style" is defined by the pylint tool, as configured with the *default settings*.